ALLERGY TREATMENT

 ALLERGY SHOTS

 Allergy shots have been around for over a century, trying to reduce patients’ sensitivity to allergens.
-For many patients, the allergy shots have eliminated or strongly reduce allergy symptoms.
+For many patients, the allergy shots have eliminated or strongly reduced allergy symptoms.
 Therapy can take as long as three to five years to work.

-This is an FDA established treatment and allergy shots are typically covered by insurance, which makes them a more affordable option for some patients.
+This is an FDA-established treatment and allergy shots are typically covered by insurance, which makes them a more affordable option for some patients.
 The major problem with allergy shots is the need for frequent office visits and the waiting time after an injection.
 This requires a significant time commitment.

 ALLERGY DROPS